2026 AFR Best Places To Work

 Layton approaches his professional life and experience creation from a unique perspective – allowing him to constantly challenge and push boundaries to create the best and most impactful experience for all involved.
 Layton’s curiosity, open-mindedness, and commitment towards understanding, explaining, and navigating the leadership space create a thought-provoking and mindset-challenging experience for those who engage with him.
 While not working, you may find Layton enjoying golf with his friends, 4wding and camping, or a lazy weekend on the couch watching whatever sport is on offer.

-Officer
+and Strategy Officer

 Simon